-Your students will join a Zoo Educator and set off on an exciting adventure from the Aussie bush, through a working farm environment, and into an urban backyard.
+Students will join a Zoo Educator and set off on an exciting adventure from the Aussie bush, through a working farm environment, and into an urban backyard.
 They will discover how each place is unique and each has a special purpose.
-Students will identify how these places meet the needs of living things and why it is important that people take care of them.
+Students will understand how the features of living things impacts their needs and why it is important that people take care of them.

 Students can observe birds as they interact with each other and their surroundings at Taronga Western Plains Zoo Dubbo.
-They will have a chance to meet a wide range of native animals in the workshop, examine their features and identify how these help animals meet all of their different needs.
+They will have a chance to meet a wide range of native animals in the workshop, examine their features and identify how they help animals meet all sorts of different needs.

-Explore the ways that animals and plants that are grown for food and fibre production both in traditional Aboriginal and Torres Strait Islander cultures and in our world today.
-Students will investigate how the design features of our farm environment ensures a happy producer and a healthy meal, while discovering the many ways that animals help meet our fashion and functional needs.
+A working farm combines technology and the environment to meet our everyday needs.
+Students will discover ways that animals and plants are grown for food and fibre production including traditional Aboriginal and Torres Strait Islander, urban and commercial practices.
+This workshop also explores how the design features of our farm environment ensures a happy producer and a healthy meal, while discovering the many ways that animals help meet our fashion and functional needs.